Artifactory Oracle Database Configuration

 Copy the

-libaiodirectory to the Artifactory Tomcat lib directory,$JFROG_HOME/artifactory/var/bootstrap/artifactory/tomcat/lib.Create the Tomcat lib directory if it doesn't exist.
+libaiodirectory to the Artifactory Tomcat lib directory,$JFROG_HOME/artifactory/var/bootstrap/artifactory/tomcat/lib.Create the Tomcat lib directory if it does not exist.

 The